Overnight Camping At Big Pine Lakes From North Fork

 Big Pine Lakes Trailhead and Parking Lot

 THE JOURNEY BEGINS: We got to the parking lot and started hiking around 1 pm.
+The Big Pine Lakes Trailhead is a 10-mile drive on a paved road into the mountains from the town below, Big Pine.
+Google Maps will take you straight here.
 There is a separate parking lot for day hikers and overnight hikers (the overnight parking lot is half a mile before the day-use trailhead).

 Be Bear Aware